 Just like the stripes on RIT’s mascot, the tiger, each human is a unique and wonderful creation of God.
 We begin to appreciate this, and know ourselves most wholly in the context of community.
 Focusing on the dignity of each person, making no distinctions, we begin to walk with others and explore our faith, deepening our relationship with God, together.
-Ministering at Bethany House, Nativity Prep and Hope Hall, students are able to become servants, and in a sustainable model of development, servants are empowered to become servant leaders.
+Ministering at a variety of locations and ministries, students are able to become servants, and in a sustainable model of development, servants are empowered to become servant leaders.

 First Sunday of every month – Serve a meal to the hungry at St. Joe’s House of Hospitality 1:30-5:30pm

 Join us in serving a meal at St. Joe’s House of Hospitality.
 This house/ministry does amazing things for the Rochester community, and we are so blessed to be able to join them in their mission!
 We will be serving a meal with Kathy, one of RIT’s wonderful interpreters who is a long-time volunteer at St. Joe’s and through other ministries as well! 🙂 Sign up information coming soon!

 April 2020 – Night of Hospitality for the Homeless